 Stop or tail down the medications in phase two

 Then comes phase two: maintenance of weight loss.
 This is the phase where most people are uncomfortable with.
 In this phase, one can eat more compared to phase one because one only needs to balance the calories eaten to the calories used.
-So naturally to maintain weight, one is able to eat more than in phase one and yet achieve the goal of maintaining the weight lost.
+So naturally to maintain weight, one is able to eat more than in phase one and yet achieve the goal of maintaining the weight loss.

 Being able to eat more and actually eating more makes many people who have lost weight feel very uncomfortable.